 Approximately one hour.
 The online booking system shows available tour slots to allow you to choose a date and time suitable for your timezone.

-Let’s make this a great social occasion by sharing your live tour with friends and family across the world.
-You can invite up to 10 different friends when you book your tour and they will all receive your exclusive tour link.
+Let’s make this a great social occasion by sharing your live tour with friends, family and colleagues across the world.

 ⭐⭐⭐⭐⭐ “…we were flooded with the most wonderful memories and so much new information on places we had already seen – I cannot tell you how much we enjoyed it – Thank you so much.”
 Mike and Jenny, South Africa – Feedback from Virtual Scotland Glorious Glencoe Tour